This below is a continuation of our adoption journey, Part 1…

 Dear hubby and I have officially been legally approved for adoption!
 After 20 long weeks of paperwork, time, sweat, energy, money, and waiting FOREVER for our criminal background checks to pass three states, we are finally done!!!!
 Our web profile is online now.
 YEAH!!

 On a totally random note, we received a call from a private agency, Heart to Heart Adoptions, asking if we were interested in using them.
-They had heard from a friend that had used them that we were certified at Agency A. They apparently have more babies in their pipeline than willing adoptive families for ethnic children.
+They had heard from a friend that had used them that we were certified at Agency A. They apparently have more babies in their pipeline than willing adoptive families for children.
 After much contemplation, and understanding that our wait time could be around four years with Agency A, we felt good about making a change.
 So in a crazy whirlwind two days, we copied all of our information, released our homestudy with Agency A, and began certification via Heart to Heart as well.

 You NEVER know what is going to happen with adoption.
-You must have faith that the Lord with place the right baby in your home on His timeline.
+You must have faith that the Lord will place the right baby in your home on His timeline.
 So we do the work, we’ve done all we can do, and now we wait.

 Note: There was WAY more stress, energy, and craziness involved in those two days than I have depicted here.
 I just thought I would sum it all up and spare everyone all the stressful details!